Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Concluding Remarks

 Third, this paper focuses on prediction of the response surface.
 Another main use of simulation metamodeling is simulation optimization.
 Given a sampling budget, a simple algorithm for computing the global optimal solution of an unknown response surface would be to take samples following the TSG design, construct the predicted surface using stochastic kriging with TM kernels, and then select from the TSG the design point that has the optimal predicted value as the solution.
-Since the upper convergence rates that we establish are uniform in the design variable, it is conceivable that this algorithm may be affected only mildly by the curse of dimensionality.
-One might devise a more efficient algorithm that adaptively selects sampling locations from a SG design, which is made possible by the theory developed for the TSG designs here.
+As the upper convergence rates that we establish are uniform in the design variable, it is conceivable that this algorithm may substantially mitigate the curse of dimensionality.
+One might devise a more efficient algorithm that adaptively selects sampling locations from an SG design, which is made possible by the theory developed for the TSG designs here.

+\ACKNOWLEDGMENT{We thank the area editor (L. Jeff Hong), the associate editor and anonymous referees for their thoughtful and constructive comments that have significantly improved this paper.
+We also thank Jin Li (University of Hong Kong) for helpful discussions which led to the term “truncated sparse grids”.
+We gratefully acknowledge financial support from the Hong Kong Research Grants Council (GRF 17206821). }

 \ECSwitch

 \EquationsNumberedBySection \ECHead{Supplemental Material}